amcat/amcat-r/README.md

 To help you get started with the AmCAT API, please see the following how-to guides:

 + [Howto: Querying](howto/howto_query.md) deals with querying and metadata retrieval.
-+ [Howto: Corpus](howto/howto_corpus.md) shows how you can analyse and comparse corpora and fit LDA topic models.
++ [Howto: DTM](howto/howto_create_document_term_matrix.md) shows how you can create a document term matrix, and refers to usefull packages for computational text analysis.